techpines/express.io/examples/README.md

 ## Scaling with Redis

+__This is a copy-paste example, if redis dependencies installed.__

 [Get the code.](https://github.com/techpines/express.io/tree/master/examples/scaling-with-redis)

 If you need to scale your io server past one process, (which hopefully you will).
 Then you need to take advantage of a pub/sub server.
-Here is an example using Redis with multiple processes.
+Here is an example using Redis with multiple node processes.

-To start with redis, you need to install it, here are the [install docs](http://redis.io/topics/quickstart).
+To start, you might need to install redis, here are the [install docs](http://redis.io/topics/quickstart).

 Once you have redis installed you need to install the redis node client.